kousiksnai99/wbs_markdown/README.md

 checked in with our source code so it is shared and expanded to represent the code being created.

-An additional benefit, I wanted to be able to track the progress of features being built.
+An additional benefit, I want to able to track the progress of features being built.
 This allows for marking off tasks as being completed (which can be checked in with the implementing code).
 Since the report output is a static HTML file, a project build system can generate the report for what is committed on,